 There are so many kid friendly things to do in Queenstown.
 Take a trip up the gondola for some luging fun, horseback riding in Glenorchy where they filmed Lord of the Rings, paragliding, fruit picking in the summer or going on a ride on the TSS Earnslaw, an old steamship on Lake Wakatipu.
 If you’re coming to Queenstown in the winter, you’ll have to go for some snow fun in the Remarkables or Coronet Peak.
 For you adrenaline junkie teens, there’s the famous AJ Hackett bungy jump, Shotover Jet Boat Ride and white water rafting.

 You can fly direct to Queenstown from some major cities in Australia.
 Quite a few people like to fly into a major city in the South Island, hire a car and drive around.
 You will need a set of wheels in Queenstown to get around and you would want to anyway as the drives are like no other place in the world.
-Queenstown however is notoriously expensive and some great ways to save some money is to get a Motorhome, which is an incredibly popular option or get an Air Bnb with a fully equipped kitchen so you can have all your meals at home.
+Queenstown, however, is notoriously expensive.
+Some great ways to save some money is to get a Motorhome, which is an incredibly popular option or get an Air Bnb with a fully equipped kitchen to have all your meals at home.

 Thanks to Amy from Family Globetrotters

 Milford Sound is a stunning fiord in the southwest of New Zealand’s South Island.
 This area has incredibly dramatic landscapes, ranging from waterfalls to mountains and even glaciers!
 It’s also home to seal colonies and many dolphins.
 If you only have time to do one thing while in the South Island of New Zealand – Milford Sound should be it!